Home

 Management Team & Organization

-Led by founder, 100% owner and CEO Aaro Sosaar (20 yrs at Creditstar; BSc Bayes Business School London, Executive Education Columbia), who also chairs the Supervisory Board.
+Led by founder, 100% owner and CEO Aaro Sosaar (20 yrs at Creditstar; BSc Bayes Business School London, Executive Education Columbia).
 Long-tenured CFO Sven Silver (18 yrs) provides continuity, supported by CPO Kashyap Shah (2022), CTO Kristjan Sepp (2018), VP Operations Christian Isaksen (2023, 20+ yrs in financial services), Head of Legal & Compliance Jevgeni Belavin (2020), and Head of People Operations Irina Zozulja (2022).
-Governance is structured through a dual Supervisory / Management Board model, with Valter Kaleta as Board Member since 2012.
-Audited by KPMG Baltics OÜ under IFRS; all back-office functions centralized at Tallinn HQ across 30+ nationalities.
+Governance is structured through a dual Supervisory / Management Board model, with Valter Kaleta as Board Member since 2023 (in the company since 2012).
+Audited by KPMG Baltics OÜ under IFRS; all back-office functions centralized at Tallinn HQ across 39 nationalities.

 Financials